 The public shuttle transport from Guatemala airport to Antigua is the best option for anyone traveling Guatemala solo.
-It is the most economical option and doesn’t require any pre-planning, except making sure they still run when you arrive.
+It is the most economical option and doesn’t require any pre-planning, except for making sure they still run when you arrive.

 I am not exactly sure when the first and last shuttle is, but I’ve heard that after 3 PM it is unlikely to find a shared shuttle from Guatemala City to Antigua.